talmolab/sleap/docs/howtos.rst

 This will give you predictions frame-by-frame, but will not connect those predictions across frames into `tracks`.
 If you want cross-frame identity tracking, you'll need to choose a tracker and specify this from the command-line with the :code:`--tracking.tracker` argument.
 For optical flow, use :code:`--tracking.tracker flow`.
 For matching identities without optical flow and using each instance centroid (rather than all the predicted nodes), use :code:`--tracking.tracker simple --tracking.similarity centroid`.

-It's also possible to run tracking separately after you've generated a predictions file (see :ref:`reference`).
+**In future versions** it will also be possible to run tracking separately after you've generated a predictions file (see :ref:`reference`).
 This makes it easy to try different tracking methods and parameters without needing to re-run the full inference process.

 When inference is finished, it will save the predictions in a new HDF5 file.
 This file has the same format as a standard SLEAP project file, and you can use the GUI to proofread this file or merge the predictions into an existing SLEAP project.
 The file will be in the same directory as the video and the filename will be :code:`{video filename}.predictions.h5`.